This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Maintain a healthy weight.
 The recommended weight gain for women who are overweight is 15 to 25 pounds.
 The recommended weight gain for women who are obese is 10 to 20 pounds.
 Your risk of problems such as high blood pressure and premature labor are higher if you are overweight.

 - Do not drink alcohol.
 Alcohol is dangerous for your unborn baby.
 Alcohol can also increase your blood sugar levels and make your diabetes more difficult to manage.
-Ask your healthcare provider for information if you need help to quit drinking alcohol.
+Ask your care team provider for information if you need help to quit drinking alcohol.

 - Help prevent diabetic ketoacidosis (DKA).
 This is a serious condition that can happen when your blood sugar level gets too high.
 Pregnancy increases your risk for DKA.
 The symptoms of DKA include stomach pain, nausea, vomiting, and confusion.
-Your healthcare provider may suggest that you test the levels of ketones in your urine when your blood sugar level is high.
-He may also ask you to check your ketones regularly if you are sick.
+Your care team provider may suggest that you test the levels of ketones in your urine when your blood sugar level is high.
+He or she may also ask you to check your ketones regularly if you are sick.

-- Keep all appointments with your healthcare providers.
+- Keep all appointments with your care team providers.
 They will help you manage your diabetes during pregnancy.
-You may need to see your healthcare provider every 1 to 2 weeks during the first and second trimesters of your pregnancy.
-As the end of your pregnancy gets closer, you may need to see your healthcare provider each week.
-During these exams, he may check your eyes, your A1c levels, and how you and your baby are doing.
+You may need to see your care team provider every 1 to 2 weeks during the first and second trimesters of your pregnancy.
+As the end of your pregnancy gets closer, you may need to see your care team provider each week.
+During these exams, your care team provider may check your eyes, your A1c levels, and how you and your baby are doing.

 - Take folic acid supplements.
 Start taking folic acid before you get pregnant and continue until you are at least 12 weeks pregnant.
 Folic acid decreases the risk that your baby will have birth defects.
 Ask your healthcare provider how much folic acid you should take.